Sarah-neuro/neuron/README.md

 # LIF Neuron Simulation

 This repository consists of simulations of a **Leaky Integrate-and-Fire (LIF) neuron model** using Python.
-The code explores the neuron's spiking behavior under both deterministic and noisy inputs and is implemented in google colab.
+This project was developed as part of my early exploration into computational neuroscience and the code explores the neuron's spiking behavior under both deterministic and noisy inputs.

 ## Contents
 - Definition of LIF neuron dynamics